“Don’t sit on content.” A friend of mine’s fond of saying this, especially when she noted I’d been sitting on content without a plan.

 In late 2019, a young boy introduced himself to me.
 I’d never written much MG, but this twelve-year-old wanted to grow up with me.
 He made sure I wrote his world, and the people inhabiting it.

-Finishing this story in early 2020, the first in five years, resonated with me on a deep level.
+Finishing this story in early 2020, the first prose piece in five years, resonated with me on a deep level.
 I cried, a mixture of elation and relief sweeping over me.

-I started shopping this gem of a Carib speculative/science-fiction story and so far, the responses from the few agents and editors I’ve sent it too have been positive.
+I shopped this gem of a Carib speculative/science-fiction story a bit to test and the responses from the few agents and editors have been positive.
 The “yes” isn’t there yet, but that’s okay.
 It’s okay because I’m no longer in a place where “yes” or “no” dictates what I do with my content.

-If enough time passes and no one I send to picks it up, I’ll share some chapters here.
+If enough time passes and no one I send to picks it up, I’ll decide what’s next.
 That’s step one of my plan for this content I’m now selectively sitting on.

 There’s nothing wrong with taking good advice, being mentored, or being careful with how we share our content.
 There is something wrong with sitting on content you’ve breathed life and soul into, without a shred of a plan.